microsoft/onnxruntime-extensions/README.md

 ## CustomOp Conversion
-The mainstream ONNX converters support the custom op generation if there is the operation from the original framework cannot be interpreted as ONNX standard operators.
+The mainstream ONNX converters support the custom op generation if the operation from the original framework cannot be interpreted as ONNX standard operators.
 Check the following two examples on how to do this.
 1. [CustomOp conversion by pytorch.onnx.exporter](https://github.com/microsoft/onnxruntime-extensions/blob/main/tutorials/pytorch_custom_ops_tutorial.ipynb)
 2. [CustomOp conversion by tf2onnx](https://github.com/microsoft/onnxruntime-extensions/blob/main/tutorials/tf2onnx_custom_ops_tutorial.ipynb)